aemonten/aemonten.github.io/_pages/about.md

 I’m also the Scientific Chair of the biennial “Molecular Biosystems” Conference on Eukaryotic Gene Regulation & Functional Genomics ([http://www.molbiosystems.com]([http://www.molbiosystems.com])), the leading conference in the field in Latin America.

 Lastly, I help researchers by providing manuscript editing services.
 If you are interested, please reach out.

+You can find me at aemonten [at] gmail [dot] com.